JUSTICE, PEACE AND INTEGRITY OF CREATION MISSION STATEMENT

 "The mission of JPIC is to assist the Professed Secular Franciscans as they reflect on their relationship with God as manifested in the fruits of conversion in their lives.
 This with special regard to the daily choices made in the areas of justice, peacemaking and respect for all created things and people; as brothers and sisters of penance, bringing life to the Gospel and the Gospel to Life." -

-Click below to read the letter from Carolyn D. Townes, OFS our National Animator JPIC
+Click below to read a message from Carolyn D. Townes, OFS our National Animator JPIC

 Patrick Carr, OFS - JPIC Councilor